alphagov/notifications-net-client/README.md

 nuget install Notify -Source https://api.bintray.com/nuget/gov-uk-notify/notifications-net-client
 ```

-Alternatively if you are using the Nuget Package Manager in Visual Studio, add the source below to install.
+Alternatively if you are using the NuGet Package Manager in Visual Studio, add the source below to install.
 ```
 https://api.bintray.com/nuget/gov-uk-notify/nuget
 ```